‘The deep end of horror!’

 In the UK, it was released in 1978 with a BBFC ‘A’ rating as Almost Human by David Grant (who was later imprisoned for distributing Nightmares in a Damaged Brain on VHS).

 The synth score was composed by Richard Einhorn (The Prowler).
 In 2016, it was remastered for a vinyl release by Waxwork Records.
-The sea foam green LP includes liner notes by Einhorn and director Ken Wiederhorn and features cover art by Marc Schoenbach and center label art by Gary Pullin.
+The seafoam green LP includes liner notes by Einhorn and director Ken Wiederhorn and features cover art by Marc Schoenbach and centre label art by Gary Pullin.

 “The movie has some great visual cues but it also has some problematic parts.
 It seems like the movie was often shot night-for-day and it is difficult to see if it supposed to be night in some scenes […] The underwater footage is reminiscent of Creature from the Black Lagoon and aspects of Carnival of Souls with the zombies walking slowly and methodically into and under the water in rather creepy visuals.”
 Basement Rejects